 Drama is a key subject in developing Speaking and Listening skills, confidence and teamwork.
-Pupils are encouraged to develop social skills, confidence, evaluative and reflective skills through discussion and group activities which help them to develop skills which will benefit them in all areas of the curriculum.
+Students are encouraged to develop social skills, confidence, evaluative and reflective skills through discussion and group activities which help them to develop skills which will benefit them in all areas of the curriculum.

-Pupils will work on a variety of topics which cover a variety of skills and techniques to build towards becoming reflective and creative practitioners and help them progress towards the requirements of our GCSE and BTEC courses.
+Students will work on a variety of topics which cover a variety of skills and techniques to build towards becoming reflective and creative practitioners and help them progress towards the requirements of our GCSE and BTEC courses.

 Each year group includes topics which focus on imagination, devising, storytelling and building characters and narrative as well as some script based topics and real life/historical topics which focus on the historical aspect as well as the drama techniques.

 Schemes of learning are constantly being adapted and developed to ensure variety and opportunities for progression and extended learning.

 Students are assessed in three areas within Y7 & Y8 Drama:

 • Creativity & Group Work

 Each lesson they are given the chance to develop all three areas and peer/self-assess through verbal discussion.

 In recent years there is an increasing written element to the course which looks at developing the reflective learner by analysing and evaluating their own practical work and the work of others.
 This prepares them for the demands of the GCSE & BTEC Courses where there is a large written element.